 In the Cactus Club an exhibition of two local photographers, Francisco Catalá and José Melero, is inaugurated.
 These are conversations they had for a year.
 They sent a photo without text and the other answered.

 In the Ca Lambert room there are four very different exhibitions, when entering an abstract exhibition, then you will see the classic photography, a collection of Railowsky, the only bookstore in Spain dedicated to photography among which several vintage photographs of great Spanish authors stand out , as well as an original copy of the famous photo of Che Guevara that illustrates several t-shirts.
 In the lower part of Ca Lambert there will be a photo documentary work with a very poetic touch on Mexico City seen from the dark.
 The fourth exhibition is by Eugenio Vizuete.

-The organization has commented that it was decided to separate the inaugurations of the exhibitions between Saturday and Sunday, so the second day Luís Baylón's exhibition is inaugurated at the Casa del Cable, with an exclusive and groundbreaking work that for the first time You will see in Xàbia.
+The organization has commented that it was decided to separate the opening of the exhibitions between Saturday and Sunday, so on the second day the exhibition of Luís Baylón was inaugurated at the Casa del Cable, with an exclusive and groundbreaking work that for the first time will be seen in Xàbia.
 It is a unique opportunity that exposes it in a way

 Different with unframed photographs.